MasterAir/Corndel-DE-workshop-01-Learner/README.md

 ### 💻9️⃣ Setup a windows server VM in your Azure sandbox

-Due to the way that the organisation's networking is setup it is not possible to connect directly to SQL servers outside of the corporate network.
+Due to the way that the organisation's networking is setup it is not possible to connect directly to SQL servers outside of the corporate network as the company's firewall is blocking the connection.
 If using a work computer, you need to setup a virtual machine to install the tools in the next section on.
 That way the instructions in [section 10](#tools) will work as written.
+The virtual machine that is setup here is running the Windows Operating System and you will have administrator access, so you can install the tools needed below (e.g. VSCode, SQL Server Manager, Azure Data Studio).
+This server is not restricted by the corporate firewall, so can connect to the database setup in the previous section.

 1. In your Azure sandbox that you set up in the previous section.
-Return to the [home](https://portal.azure.com/home) screen and click the Virtual Machines icon in the azure services section at the top of the page.
+Return to the [home](https://portal.azure.com/home) screen and click the Virtual Machines icon in the azure services section at the top of the page, then Azure Virtual Machine in the popup menu.

 2. In the Virtual Machines page click the blue Create icon.